amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

   picture: 'https://avatars.githubusercontent.com/u/124637922?v=4'
 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
-coverImage: '/images/rfp-brand-QwMT.png'
+coverImage: ''
-publishedAt: '2023-08-15T16:33:32.780Z'
+publishedAt: '2023-08-17T17:03:39.616Z'
 ---

-8-15-23
+8-17-23

-NYMEX prices are down today, as much as $0.15 on the prompt month, Oct ’23 down $0.12, Nov ’23 down $0.08, with red posting all the all the way out through May ’25.
-Down $0.05 from 1 week ago and down $6.00 from 1 year ago.
+NYMEX prices are up a few cents so far today on the prompt month, moving as low as $2.57 and as high as $2.67.
+We’re down $0.32 from 1 week ago and down $6.70 from 1 year ago.

-Let’s review the bulls & bears right now…

-Bulls - Weather and Demand.
-Resistance at $2.86 - $2.90.
+Bulls – Weather - TX and Central Plains prepping for extreme heat.
+Demand – see weather.
+Resistance at $2.74 - $2.84.

-Bears - 101Bcf/D production and lower than expected LNG exports.
-Support at $2.67 - $2.62.
-We’re on the cusp right now.
+Bears - 103Bcf/D production and lower than expected LNG exports.
+Support at $2.54 - $2.52.

-PG&E CG Basis is down from yesterday but is up from 1 week ago.
-Same for SoCal CG Basis.

-Prices could fall as the heatwave shrinks in size and severity in the 10 - 15-day forecast.
+Both PG&E CG and SoCal basis price points are down today.
+As we mentioned earlier this week, CPUC is pushing to increase Aliso Canyon storage from 41Bcf up to 68Bcf.
+If the vote goes in favor of increasing storage for this winter, we could see Basis prices for both SoCal and PG&E fall.
+We’re not saying it’s going to tank, but we could see strong downward pressure.

+Hillary became a hurricane earlier today (feel free to enter joke here) over Mexico’s Pacific coastline and could bring heavy rain to SoCal.
+If it does hit land in Mexico, we could see power outages south of the border, which in turn could lessen natgas demand heading south, causing a slight glut in the West region market, pushing basis prices down.
+Oh, the possibilities we see during hurricane seasons!

 PG&E CG SOCAL CG

 Start Month: Sep ‘23

-1 MONTH $6.25 $7.15
+1 MONTH $5.80 $6.60

-3 MONTHS $6.50 $7.55
+3 MONTHS $6.25 $7.15

-6 MONTHS $7.95 $9.20
+6 MONTHS $7.70 $8.85

-12 MONTHS $6.65 $7.55
+12 MONTHS $6.55 $7.30

-24 MONTHS $6.32 $7.12
+24 MONTHS $6.25 $7.00

 Winter Strips (Nov ’23 – March ‘24)

-$8.25 $9.48
+$8.10 $9.25

 Summer Strip (May ’24 – Aug ‘24)

-$5.25 $5.75
+$5.23 $5.65